 So how did Get Back become Let It Be in 1970?
 First of all, they couldn’t name the album after a single that had been released a year earlier.
 The title was chosen for the album’s best song, and maybe as an indication that the group was simply letting The Beatles be over.

 Even on the 2009 digital remaster of Let It Be, they mentioned the “freshness” of the live performances.
 In fact, the production had been turned over to wall-of-sound producer Phil Spector.
 He added orchestration, a choir, and other major production elements, especially to McCartney’s “The Long And Winding Road”.

 Maybe the song “Let It Be” is best with the Phil Spector mix (of the George Martin production), but “The Long And Winding Road” is over-the-top with “angel voices” McCartney never approved.
 It would be interesting to hear a version that kept the orchestra, but dropped the choir.
 McCartney might have been okay with that.
 The big productions were the exact opposite of the original intent, and while the result is a mix of good and not so good, it was mostly unnecessary.

-As can be seen in the film, the original versions of “Get Back”, “Let It Be”, “Two Of Us”, and “The Long And Winding Road” were excellent long before Phil Spector was involved.
+As can be seen in the film, the original (just The Beatles) versions of “Get Back”, “Let It Be”, “Two Of Us”, and “The Long And Winding Road” were excellent long before Phil Spector was involved.
 George Harrison’s original non-Spector versions of “I Me Mine” and “For You Blue” sound great, with George’s voice clearer.
 Spector also should have chosen the simpler version of John Lennon’s “Across The Universe” that appeared on the anthology series.